gregory-sale/gregory-sale.github.io/_posts/2024-08-19-Heat-geek-mini-store-analysis.md

 3. Increase ΔT

 - When the tank is cold, ΔT will be bigger and the heat pump can work at its optimal temperature range (generally 45-55°C) without worrying about the HX limitations
-- When the tank is approaching its target temperature deltaT will reduce.
+- When the tank is approaching its target temperature ΔT will reduce.
 We can either accept the reduction in heat power into the tank, or raise the HP flow temperature - negatively affecting its COP.

 The [Heat Geek super cylinder video](https://www.youtube.com/watch?v=uFBbArwAXS8) does a good job of qualitatively describing this.

-The reheat time should be X
+MORE MATHS HERE

 ## The Mini-store